Tickets to the Game

 I can see why it's so addicting.
 Everything about it is designed to focus one outside oneself: the excitement and energy of the game; the profusion of meaningful statistics one can get lost in analysing; the phenomenology of enormous spaces that Albert Speer understood so well; the bewildering drug of fragmented attention; the enormous seduction of losing oneself to become the greater crowd; the paradoxical comfort of universal surveillance, transforming secretive and fearful internal reality into joyous externality; the intensely structured experience of time...all these mediated experiences program one to discharge the painful prison of the ego and join a greater whole, to feel a sense of community — no matter how ersatz.
 It is community as anonymous crowd, sharing a real-life bonding experience that unites lonely actors into a seeming great whole.

 And I gave myself up to it.
 And I loved it.
 I got to feel what others so naturally and easily experience when going to this popular pasttime.
 It seems, actually, to function as a bona-fide corporate religion, complete with its own rituals, arcana, and grandeur that exist to give the masses some meaning.

 But enjoy it I did.
 Immensely.
-To the point where I'm thinking about getting a multi-game flex pass, for fuck's sake.
+To the point where I'm thinking about getting a multi-game flex pass